2020–21 NCAA Division II football season: Conference standings

-Only four conferences (GLVC, G-MAC, Mountain East and SAC), plus independents (Barton and Erskine) decided to play the season, all of them decided to play a spring schedule.
+Only four conferences (GLVC, G-MAC, Mountain East and SAC) and two independents (Barton and Erskine) decided to play the season.
+All of them played a spring schedule.
 GAC, GLIAC, GNAC, Gulf South, Lone Star, MIAA, PSAC, RMAC and SIAC cancelled their football season, but some of their teams decided to play.
-It does not count games designated as exhibition/scrimmage, it counts only official games in school's statistics.
+Standings do not count games designated as exhibitions/scrimmages, only games in a school's official statistics.